agragland/parking_lot/README.md

 To enable the static interface feature, set the "linux" flag within config.txt to 1.
 The same command to execute can be used.

+### Config
+The config.txt file allows the changing of the total number of spaces within the lot as well as the number of rows.
+The total_spaces value can support up to 3 digits, the rows value can supprt up to 2 digits.
+The linux and demo_mode flags can be either 0 or 1, their usages are specifed above.

 ## Postmortem
 This project was used to practice Python as well as my project design and management skills.